 A further 1000 went on sale in a shop, selling for one shilling, the card went down in history as being the first Christmas card to go on public sale.
 In 1875, the very first Christmas cards went on sale in America.

-Here are three more free printable Christmas cards:
+Here are four more free printable Christmas cards:

 The style of the Christmas card up to 1920 was that of a postcard, with a picture on the front and a hand-written sentiment on the back.
 However, the 1920s marked the arrival of the first folded cards, which came complete with matching envelopes.

 Each passing decade, world events, celebrities and other things have all influenced the humble Christmas card.

 For example, during both World Wars, pictures of robins and Christmas flowers were replaced in favor of patriotic themes.
 By the 1950s the fact people had become more open-minded was marked by the first appearance of a “comic strip” Christmas card as well as more humorous alternatives.

 The hardest thing about making your own printable Christmas cards, is deciding on the best images for your cards.

 As well as finding a stunning selection of free printable Xmas cards on this website, there is a wealth of beautiful Christmas-themed clipart at the Clipart Queen website .

 The picture or theme you choose for your Christmas cards will depend largely on who you plan on sending them too.
 For example, a scene suitable for your parents, will not be as popular with your young nephew.
 The person’s personality will also have some bearing on the type of card you choose for them.
 For example, some people are more open to receiving humorous cards at Christmas, where as others prefer to stick to tradition.